Optimization of Scoring Rules: Single-dimensional Scoring Rules

-In this section, we focus on the special case of single dimensional state spaces.
-We characterize the optimal single dimensional scoring rules for eliciting the mean and show that the optimal scoring rules are simple and only depend on the prior mean of the distribution.
-We compare the quadratic scoring rule to the optimal scoring rule and show that the quadratic scoring rule, though it can be far from optimal for specific distributions over posteriors, it is approximately optimal in the prior-independent setting.
+In this section, we focus on the special case of single-dimensional state spaces.
+We characterize the optimal single-dimensional scoring rules for eliciting the mean and show that the optimal scoring rules are simple and only depend on the prior mean of the distribution.